Subscribe to RSS Feed

 The team consists of:

-- National Manager Fire Investigation and Arson Reduction.
-Dip Bus Studies, Dip Exec Management, MIFE.
-Peter has over 25 years of service with the NZFS and served as an operational firefighter, an executive officer in a number of fire districts and functional areas before being appointed in his current role.
+Peter Wilding - National Manager, Fire Investigation and Arson Reduction.
+Member Institution Fire Engineers (UK).
+Peter has served with the NZFS for more than 26 years, as an operational firefighter, and then an executive officer in a number of fire districts and functional areas before being appointed to his current role.

-Fire Investigation 1 course: The FR&IU provides technical support and trainers for the national basic fire investigation training course.
+We provide technical support and trainers for the national basic fire investigation training course.

-The FR&IU assists external stakeholders with fire investigation awareness training including the New Zealand Police (CIB and SOCO courses) and Military Police Advanced Investigator courses.
+We also help other agencies with fire investigation awareness training including the New Zealand Police (CIB and SOCO courses) and Military Police Advanced Investigator courses.

 Specialist Fire Investigators have additional training in fire investigation and are strategically located around the country to provide assistance to the OICs.
 They also attend certain incidents where more in-depth investigations are needed.

-FR&IU Senior Fire InvestigationSpecialists are available to attend major incidents and coordinate complex and major fire investigations
+FR&IU Senior Fire InvestigationSpecialists are available to attend major incidents to coordinate complex and major fire investigations.